airbytehq/airbyte/docs/integrations/destinations/kafka.md

 ### Setup the Kafka destination in Airbyte

 You should now have all the requirements needed to configure Kafka as a destination in the UI.
-You'll need the following information to configure the Kafka destination:
+You can configure the following parameters on the Kafka destination (though many of these are optional or have default values):

 * **Bootstrap servers**
 * **Topic pattern**